moms night out

 But for some silly reason

-Mamas have a hard time
+Moms have a hard time

 Focusing on ourselves

-Feeling like “me-time” is a crime
+Feeling like me time is a crime

-Commit to one rambunctious night
+To commit to one wild night

 Where other mamas, too

-Join in on the wild plight
+Join in on the plight

 But before the wet kisses